The tax rates and bands for 2017 (for 2016 income) are set out below.

 |Income Share||Tax Rate|

-The rates are applied on a sliced basis so that each household 'part’ of the income is charged on a progressive basis.
+The rates are applied on a sliced basis so that each household 'part’ of the income is charged on a progressive basis, as we outlined in the previous section.
 Thus, if a couple have net income of €30,000 in the year there are two 'parts' of €15,000, with each part taxed using the scale rates.

-It should also be noted that a discount mechanism (décote fiscal) operates for those who pay little by way of income tax.
+Second, a discount mechanism (décote fiscal) operates for those who pay little by way of income tax.
+This discount operates to ease in the imposition of income tax on a household that becomes liable.

 The formula for the reduction is characteristically complex, being the difference between 75% of the tax limit threshold above, and 75% of your notional tax charge.
 The reduction normally works out at a few hundred euros.